Ebro Delta - Delta del Ebre Natural Park

 Bird santuary near Barcelona

-Experience flamingos and other bird varieties, rice fields. lagoons and stunning wetlands scenery in the Parc Natural del Delta de l'Ebre in the province of Tarragona, Spain. near Barcelona.
+The Delta del Ebro (Ebro Delta) is a river delta located on the northeastern coast of Spain.
+Experience flamingos and other bird varieties, rice fields. lagoons and stunning wetlands scenery in the Parc Natural del Delta de l'Ebre in the province of Tarragona, Spain near Barcelona.

 The Ebro Delta Natural Park, called Parc Natural del Delta de l'Ebre, is located 200 km south of Barcelona.
 In 2013 it became part of the UNESCO Biosphere Reserve network.
+The Ebre river (Ebro in Spanish - Ebre in Catalan) is Spain’s largest river and stretches almost all the way across Spain flowing from west to east.

 As it flows southeastward towards the Mediterranean Sea, it passes through a variety of geological formations and picks up sediment from the surrounding areas.
 The sediment is carried downstream by the river and deposited at its mouth, where it forms the delta.
+For thousands of years the river Ebro has deposited soils that have washed downriver to create an enormous wetlands delta area of over 300 km2 of lagoons, salt marshes, dunes, reed beds, canals and rice fields.

-The shape and size of the delta have changed over time due to a combination of natural processes, such as erosion and deposition, and human activities, such as the construction of dams and levees.
-The delta is an important ecological area and supports a variety of habitats, including wetlands, lagoons, and sand dunes.
+The shape and size of the Ebro delta have changed over time due to a combination of natural processes, such as erosion and deposition, and human activities, such as the construction of dams and levees.
+The Ebro delta is an important ecological area and supports a variety of habitats, including wetlands, lagoons, and sand dunes.
 It is also home to a number of species of plants and animals, some of which are unique to the area.

 For information on the Delta Ebro bird sanctuary and natural park visit the information centre and eco-museum in the town of Deltebre, where you can get an overview of the delta area and its natural environment and wildlife.
 The museum also explains why the Delta Ebre area is so suitable for growing rice and how the rice is harvested and packaged.
-Don't miss the tiny palm tree oasis like village of Poble Nou de Delta located well inside the protected wildlife area of the Delta Ebre.
+Don't miss the tiny palm tree filled oasis-like village of Poble Nou de Delta located well inside the protected wildlife area of the Delta Ebre.

-Drive or cycle into the protected wildlife swamp and climb the many wildlife observation towers, where you can see many species of birds including flamingos which are Greater Flamingo(Phoenicopterus roseus) There is usually 95% chance of seeing flocks of flamingos, which have their natural habitat in the delta.
-There are boat tours on the river Ebre to the island Illa Buda.
+Wildlife Drive or cycle into the protected wildlife swamp and climb the many wildlife observation towers, where you can see many species of birds including flamingos which are Greater Flamingo (Phoenicopterus roseus) There is usually 95% chance of seeing flocks of flamingos, which have their natural habitat in the delta.

 In the summer you can drive or bike to the beaches including the lovely Trabucador beach, which is a long thin strip of beach with water on both sides.
 With an extensive shallow lagoon on one side of the 5 km long Trabucador beach and the Mediterranean Sea on the other, this is a mecca for kitesurfers all year round.
 In the summer you can swim in the lagoon or sea and rent watersports equipment like stand-up paddle surf board.

-How to get to Ebre Delta from Barcelona.
+How to get to Ebre Delta from Barcelona

 To our knowledge there are are few regular group tours from Barcelona to the Ebre Delta, so your best option is the rent a car, take a bus or contact day tour companies about day tours.